 The ICR can scan and decode several codes with each read.

-In doing so, it determines the local reading diagnosis data for each code in the image memory, relative to the illumination line for bar codes.
+In doing so, it determines the local reading diagnosis data for each code in the image memory.

-Fig. 4-10 shows the count direction of the code position along the illumination line.
+Fig. 4-7 shows the count direction of the code position along the reading window.